Take the Following Steps

 Diplomas and Outstanding Bills

-A diploma will not be mailed to any student who, at the time of graduation, is in financial arrears with the University.
-Once the financial hold has been removed, please notify Irene Elbert in the Office of the Registrar to indicate the hold has been removed, and provide a current mailing address for the diploma.
+A diploma will not be mailed to any student who, at the time of graduation, has holds with the university.
+Once the hold has been removed, please notify Mary Baumann in the Office of the Registrar.

-Foreign students who wish that their diploma be sent to their home country, or to an address outside of the U.S. border, please send an e-mail to Irene Elbert with your complete international address and international phone number.
+Foreign students who wish that their diploma be sent to their home country, or to an address outside of the U.S. border, please send an e-mail to Mary Baumann with your complete international address and international phone number.
 Foreign diplomas will be sent out by DHL express mail service.

 Diploma covers are received at either the Fall or Spring Commencement ceremonies (no Summer ceremony is held).
-If you will not be attending a ceremony and would like a diploma cover, please notify Irene Elbert .
+If you will not be attending a ceremony and would like a diploma cover, please notify Mary Baumann and indicate your student number and mailing address.
 Additionally, you may stop by the Office of the Registrar to pick one up Monday through Friday during regular office hours.

 Perkins Loan Borrowers